 When you’re trying to connect with journalists, the first thing you need to do is get to know the media professionals you want to build relationships with by engaging with their content.
 You should start by commenting on the articles that these journalists write.
 Explain what you like about the article and share any knowledge or insights on the topic.
 To create a professional connection, you need to include the company’s actual company name or the name you’re using to represent the company.
 This way, journalists can search for you and start developing a relationship with you instantly.

 Given that many people use social media, any journalist and media professional worth their salt will use those platforms to get their work out there.
 You should engage with these professionals on social media by sharing or commenting on their posts.
 Moreover, you can continue a conversation with a journalist by sharing content that you think they would find interesting.

 In addition, you need to create content that will capture the attention of media professionals, whether it is a concise and creative email pitch or a professionally written press release.
 If you need help with this, PR agencies like Pressfarm can create quality content for your brand.

 In addition to helping you create quality content, the team at Pressfarm is skilled at distributing content widely.
-By submitting your content to the right media outlets and startup directories, we can put your brand in front of the right eyes.
+We can put your brand in front of the right eyes by submitting your content to the right media outlets and startup directories.
 Our distribution strategy is designed to boost your online visibility and help you feature in relevant search results across different search engines.